TheGloriousGenesis/CS_Learning/AWS_MachineLearningCertification/AWS_Revision.md

-Clean up is always important [here](https://docs.aws.amazon.com/sagemaker/latest/dg/automatic-model-tuning-ex-cleanup.html)
+[//]: # (Clean up is always important [here]&#40;https://docs.aws.amazon.com/sagemaker/latest/dg/automatic-model-tuning-ex-cleanup.html&#41;)

-Exam
+# AWS Revision

+## What does the exam entail?
-- Unanswered questions are scored as incorrect; there is n- penalty for guessing.
+- Unanswered questions are scored as incorrect; there is no penalty for guessing.
 - 50 questions in exam that affect score
 - You need 750/1000 to pass
-- Includes 15 unscored questions that d- not affect your score
+- Includes 15 unscored questions that do not affect your score

-> [!CRITICAL]
+> [!CAUTION]
 > Practice feature engineering

 Exam is split into 4 domains